 If you think you've seen myrtle rust, don't touch it, take a photo, and call 0800 80 99 66.

-Myrtle rust (Austropuccinia psidii) has been found in Northland, Waikato, Bay of Plenty and Taranaki.
+Myrtle rust (Austropuccinia psidii) has been found in Northland, Waikato, Te Puke, and Taranaki.
 It is also widespread on Raoul Island in the Kermadec group north-east of Northland.

 The fungus attacks plants belonging to the Myrtaceae family, also known as the myrtle family.
 It is found in many parts of the world including New Caledonia and all along Australia's eastern seaboard.